Rosebud Drywall Texture

 Tradesmen use varying techniques to determine how much water to add when mixing texture mud.
 One technique requires the use of a heavy duty electric drill attached to a drywall mud mixing paddle.
 Water is added to the drywall mud while spinning the mud in a five gallon bucket.
 The spinning paddle will create a vortex in the bucket of mud that extends to the top of the drywall paddle, nearly the entire way down the bucket.
 Water needs to be added gradually so as to prevent it from sloshing out while mixing.

 Application of Rosebud drywall texture is fairly easy.
 The most common way to apply texture is using a paint roller with a three quarter inch nap roller cover.
-Evenly applying the drywall mud accross the entire surface is critical.
+Evenly applying the drywall mud across the entire surface is critical.
 Though not difficult, it takes some practice to know how to roll mud consistently.
 Again, thin drywall mud makes it easier to get a consistently even layer of texture mud.
 It is good to work in eight foot sections at a time to make sure that the texture mud does not dry out before it can be stomped.
-You must be careful to maintain a wet edge accross the entire area of texture.
+You must be careful to maintain a wet edge across the entire area of texture.
 One section of texture cannot be allowed to set before you overlap the texture mud for the next section.
 To stomp a Rosebud pattern in this type of texture a round brush with three to four inch long soft bristles is used.
 The rosebud brush can be attached to an extension pole to assist in stomping.

 Pictures of a Rosebud Drywall Texture Stomp Brush